• Skip to primary navigation

 Tips for making paleo shortcakes

 • I’ve said it before, and I’ll say it again, but a kitchen scale is one of my baking essentials.
-They’re not very expensive, and they make baking much easier (no measuring cups to wash!) and far more accurate (meaning better baked goods!).
+It will ensure that your baked goods - including these shortcakes - turn out perfectly every time (plus, it makes baking much easier - no measuring cups to wash!).

-• I use Bob’s Red Mill superfine almond flour, which has a fine texture that doesn’t clump as easily as other brands.
+• I use Bob’s Red Mill superfine almond flour, but any fine almond flour will work.

 Paleo almond shortcakes on plate with whipped cream and berries